 Mum Jenny found it helpful in her pregnancy too: "Bought these as I approached the end of my pregnancy, love the taste and labour was 35 mins so I'm rating this very highly - mind you I drank 200 cups before baby was born!"

-This is 100% pure botanical ingredients with absolutely nothing else added.
+This is 100 per cent pure botanical ingredients with absolutely nothing else added.
 The resealable airtight foil pouch will keep your tea fresher for longer.

 Review: "Started drinking at 32 weeks pregnant - I couldn't drink breakfast tea while pregnant because it made me sick.
 Got induced at 38 weeks, was told the pessary stage would take about 24 hours - it took 4.
 Whether the tea had anything to do with that or not I can't definitively say, but it certainly made me feel a lot better - like I was actually doing something to help the end of my pregnancy.
 Will be stocking up for any future pregnancies, thats for sure!"